Clinic (Law) (CLGL)

 CLGL 1313.
 Externship: Seminar.
 (1 Credit)

 Students in the General Externship Program secure their own field placement, approved by the Externship Program, and are required to complete a minimum number of fieldwork hours each week for 13 weeks during the semester (8 weeks in the summer).
 The minimum number of hours required depends on the number of fieldwork credits the student opts to be enrolled in.
 Students in the program must also be enrolled in an externship seminar course appropriate to their placement.
-The Advanced Seminar is for students receiving credit for a second or third externship field placement.
-Each seminar will focus on the study of the legal profession at an institutional level.
-Seminar discussions will identify common themes and patterns that cut across the various practice sites of the students' diverse field placements while also allowing students to understand how lawyers’ services are distributed amongst organizational and individual clients, and how various sectors of American society and government experience and interact with law and the legal system.
+Externship seminars will focus on guided self-reflection on issues including ethics, the development of one's professional identify, and practical skills.
 Students may not register themselves for the Externship Program courses, and must apply through the program to be approved to enroll.
+For more information and to apply visit https://law.fordham.edu/applyexternships .

 Attributes: EXP, IPIS, JD.